bdryagya/hive/linux-basic-commands.md

 ---

 ## --help
-	help on how to use the command
+	how to use the command

 	- <command> --help

 ---

 ## man
-	manual pages of commands and packages
+	manual pages of commands/packages

 	- man <command>
 	- man ls